CyberGhost VPN Review 2023: Can It Be Trusted?

-What is CyberGhost?
+What Is CyberGhost?

-CyberGhost is a VPN service headquartered in Bucharest, which was acquired in 2017 by Kape Technologies PLC, a British cyber-security company.
+CyberGhost* is a VPN service headquartered in Bucharest, which was acquired in 2017 by Kape Technologies PLC, a British cyber-security company.
 With the release of CyberGhost Security Suite, the provider has added a comprehensive antivirus solution to its portfolio.
 In this review, however, we'll only assess its VPN and related security features.

-Knowledgeable and fast support
+Competent and fast support

 Relatively high speeds